juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

 So it allowed returning a table, or a datatype.

-Fixing the issuie was as simple as adding the `SETOF` structure as another return option:
+Fixing the issue was as simple as adding the `SETOF` structure as another return option:

 ```py
     parse_grammar = Sequence(